 As we reach each stage, a series of resources and activities will be launched to help you explore each theme in more detail.

-By taking the pledge to join our #ChooseRespect journey you’ll receive reminders and education and learning resources, be inspired by your fellow #ChooseRespect community and be invited to a national finale event in June 2018.
+By signing up to join our #ChooseRespect journey you’ll receive reminders and education and learning resources, be inspired by your fellow #ChooseRespect community and be invited to a national finale event in June 2018.

 The finale event will be an opportunity to showcase your achievements from across the year, and if you can’t wait until then there will be ongoing opportunities to share your work too.
 We would love to hear what you’ve been doing, or better yet to come out and visit your setting to see it in action.